fed3c3sa/book_publishing_api/README.md

 - New order created (to admin)
 - Payment confirmed (to customer)
 - Production needed (to admin)
+- **Complete order information with attachments (to production email after payment)**

+The complete order information email includes:
+- All user form data as JSON attachment
+- Generated book cover image
+- Character description files (if available)
+- Comprehensive order details for book production

 Configure SMTP settings in `secrets.env`.
+Set `PRODUCTION_EMAIL` for complete order info, defaults to `ADMIN_EMAIL` if not specified.

 ## Development